KulaWorkshop/TxMake/TUTORIAL.md

 ![Screenshot 3](/.github/screenshot-3.jpg?raw=true)

--   `tileset-64.png` - Our 64x64 that has been automatically [quantized]().
+-   `tileset-64.png` - Our 64x64 that has been automatically [quantized](<https://en.wikipedia.org/wiki/Quantization_(image_processing)>).
 -   `tileset-32.png` - A 32x32 tileset image that has been automatically generated.
 -   `tileset-16.png` - A 16x16 tileset image that has been automatically generated.
 -   `tileset-8.png` - An 8x8 tileset image that has been automatically generated.
--   `palette-64.png` - A palette image for the 64x64 that has been automatically generated.
+-   `palette-64.png` - A palette image for the 64x64 tileset that has been automatically generated.
--   `palette-64-light.png` - A light-palette image for the 64x64 that has been automatically generated.
+-   `palette-64.light.png` - A light-palette image for the 64x64 tileset that has been automatically generated.
--   `palette-64-dark.png` - A dark-palette image for the 64x64 that has been automatically generated.
+-   `palette-64.dark.png` - A dark-palette image for the 64x64 tileset that has been automatically generated.
 -   `palette-mip.png` - A palette image for the mip tilesets that has been automatically generated.
--   `palette-mip-light.png` - A light-palette image for the mip tilesets that has been automatically generated.
+-   `palette-mip.light.png` - A light-palette image for the mip tilesets that has been automatically generated.
--   `palette-mip-dark.png` - A dark-palette image for the mip tilesets that has been automatically generated.
+-   `palette-mip.dark.png` - A dark-palette image for the mip tilesets that has been automatically generated.

 The 32x32, 16x16, and 8x8 are auto generated smaller versions of your 64x64 tileset.
 These are known as [MIP steps or MIP maps](https://en.wikipedia.org/wiki/Mipmap), and are used by the game as an optimization feature.

 You'll notice that the **dark and light** versions of the palettes that were generated look the exact same.
-Open your prefered image editing software, and darken / lighten the dark / light versions of the palettes.
+Open your preferred image editing software, and darken / lighten the dark / light versions of the palettes.
 Once you've edited the lighter and darker versions of the palettes, your folder should look like this:

 ![Screenshot 4](/.github/screenshot-4.jpg?raw=true)
 _Look closely at the darker and lighter versions of the palettes._